 Postpartum preeclampsia may be treated with medication, including:

 - Medication to lower high blood pressure.
 If your blood pressure is dangerously high, your health care provider might prescribe a medication to lower your blood pressure (antihypertensive medication).

 - Medication to prevent seizures.
-An anticonvulsive medication, such as magnesium sulfate, can help prevent seizures.
+Magnesium sulfate can help prevent seizures in women with postpartum preeclampsia who have severe signs and symptoms.
 Magnesium sulfate is typically taken for 24 hours.
 After treatment with magnesium sulfate, your health care provider will closely monitor your blood pressure, urination and other symptoms.

 Preparing for your appointment

 If you've recently given birth and you have any signs or symptoms of postpartum preeclampsia, contact your health care provider right away.